Best Documentation Software Shortlist

 Features that I feel internal teams will love are that it offers a mobile app with the full functionalities of a web or desktop Dropbox app.
 It has a Smart Sync feature that allows users to see and access all files and folders without occupying their hard drives; this can be helpful for teams who work with large files or have limited storage capacity.
 Like Google Docs, it has Dropbox Paper for better team collaboration on documents and a file preview feature where users can see the file without downloading it.

-Integrations are natively available, including GSuite, Microsoft Office, Nitro, Adobe Acrobat DC, Canva, IFTTT, Prezi, and Monday.com.
+Integrations include GSuite, Microsoft Office, Nitro, Adobe Acrobat DC, Canva, IFTTT, Prezi, and monday.com.
 Zapier is also available.

 - Robust tag-based searching